-Iten, the capital, is positioned right in the centre of the county and this is where most of our work is based.
+The capital, Iten, is positioned right in the centre of the county and is where most of our work is based.

-- Most people living within Elgeyo-Marakwet are part of the Kalenjin tribe.
-The Kalenjins are the third biggest tribe in Kenya.
+Most inhabitants of this county are part of the Kalenjin tribe - the 3rd biggest tribe in Kenya.

-- The county is fondly referred to as the ‘County of Champions’ due to the sheer number of Kenyan world champions who have lived and trained here.
+The county is fondly referred to as the ‘County of Champions’ due to the large number of Kenyan world champions who originally come from here.

 The capital, Iten, sits at about 2,400m above sea level and is the epicentre of athletics training in Kenya.